PRP Treatment Uses Donna’s Own Cells to Prevent Hair Loss

 “In my opinion, it’s harder for women with thinning hair than it is for men,” Donna said.
 “Men with hair loss are accepted in society My thinning hair made me feel isolated and embarrassed.
 I spent so much time and money on products, special brushes and techniques to try to hide my thinning hair.”

 “I’m hoping that sharing my story helps one woman schedule a consultation to see if PRP therapy is right for them,” Donna continued.
 “The entire experience was great.
-Lacey and Dr. Lopresti were professional, nice and answered all of my questions.
+Dr. Lopresti was professional, nice and answered all of my questions.
 I look forward to my continuing results.”

 While hair loss is most often associated with men, this condition occurs in millions of women of all ages, ethnicities, and backgrounds.
 Nearly 1 in 4 women experience some type of hair loss in their lives.
 Leonard Hair Transplant Associates extensively trained hair restoration surgeons are committed to helping women treat this distressing problem.
 If you are experiencing hair loss, they can help.
 Call 1-800-543-0660 to schedule a complimentary consultation.